metaforx/django-unfold-extra/README.md

 #### Frontend django CMS support

 Add `unfold_extra_tags` to your base HTML template to after loading all CSS styles.
-This adds additional styles to hide unfold admin like header in the django cms, for example, for page settings etc.
+This adds additional styles to integrate django CMS with Unfold Admin and includes `"COLORS"` from unfold settings to the public website for authenticated django-cms admin users.

 ```html
 {% load cms_tags sekizai_tags unfold_extra_tags%}